Dr James Vigus, BA MPhil PhD (Cambridge)

 ‘“With his garland and his singing robes about him”: the persistence of the literary in the Opus Maximum’, in Coleridge’s Assertion of Religion: Essays on the ‘Opus Maximum’, edited by Jeffrey W. Barbeau (Leuven: Peeters, 2006), 97-120.

-I would welcome enquiries from potential doctoral students interested in any of the areas of my research.
-I am currently supervising a project on dissenting women booksellers in the eighteenth century, eighteenth century, a project on necessity in Shelley’s poetry, and a project on Coleridge and phenomenology.
+I am currently supervising a project on dissenting women booksellers in the eighteenth century; a project on George Eliot and her German sources; and a project on the Eleusinian Mysteries in the eighteenth and nineteenth centuries.

 You can read about some of my media and public appearances here.